hazelcast/hazelcast-jet/site/docs/api/stateful-transforms.md

 add to cart events.

-Co-grouping can also be applied to windowed streams, and works exactly the same as `aggregate` option.
+Co-grouping can also be applied to windowed streams, and works exactly the same way as [aggregate](#aggregate).
 An important consideration is that the timestamps from both streams would be considered, so it's important that the two streams don't have widely different timestamps.